mrousavy/react-native-vision-camera/docs/website/docs/ERRORS.md

 ## Troubleshooting

-See [TROUBLESHOOTING.md](./TROUBLESHOOTING.md) if you're having "weird issues".
+See [Troubleshooting](troubleshooting) if you're having "weird issues".

 ## The Error types